Cyclone Lothar: Highest winds

+Recorded winds during Lothar, according to the meteorological services of the countries mentioned:

 Impact

 During Cyclone Lothar, wind speeds reached around 150 km/h in low-lying areas and more than 250 km/h on some mountains.
 In less than half a day the storm tore across France, Belgium and Germany, only finally beginning to weaken as it crossed Poland.
 The storm's compact internal pressure gradients generated winds which were comparable to those of a Category 2 hurricane.

 The Paris region was strongly affected by the storm during the early morning.
 The Palace of Versailles and its monumental park were considerably damaged (over 10,000 trees were lost within two hours, including valuable specimens planted by Napoleon and Marie Antoinette).
 Other cultural heritage, forests and public gardens throughout the area were as severely affected by the hurricane-force winds.
 In Paris, more than 60% of buildings suffered roof damage; in other settlements across northern France, the total approached 80%.
 Public life was disrupted due to power outages and blocked infrastructure.
 Besides buildings and infrastructure, forests, such as the Black Forest in Germany, suffered major damage resulting in substantial economic loss.

-Lothar and Martin together left 3.4 million customers in France without electricity, and forced EdF to acquire all the available portable power generators in Europe, with some even being brought in from Canada.
+Lothar and Martin together left 3.4 million customers in France without electricity, and forced Électricité de France to acquire all the available portable power generators in Europe, with some even being brought in from Canada.
 These storms brought down a quarter of France's high-tension transmission lines and 300 high-voltage transmission pylons were toppled, including 100 during Cyclone Lothar.
 It was one of the greatest energy disruptions ever experienced by a modern developed country.